 Advantages of Invisalign

 There are a number of advantages to Invisalign treatment.
 Patients love the fact that this treatment doesn’t involve metal brackets or wires that can irritate the mouth.
-It’s also a convenient treatment because the trays can be removed for eating, drinking, and for other short amounts of time.
+It’s also a convenient treatment because the trays can be removed for eating, drinking, and other short amounts of time.

 This means you can eat and drink what you want and easily keep up with regular brushing and flossing of your teeth.
 Best of all, Invisalign is an invisible treatment.
 You won’t have to worry about the look of braces.
 In fact, most people will never know you’re undergoing orthodontic treatment.